PITC

 4. Apply for a license to practice as a practical nurse in your state.

-Once you have completed these steps, you will be able to work as a licensed practical nurse.
+Once you have completed these steps, you will be able to work as a practical nurse.

 Conclusion: